llmrisks/llmrisks.github.io/src/content/post/week11.md

   <td colspan=1 align="center"><b></b></td>
 </table>

-If LS becomes as much as PS, this will cause Type 1 error because it becomes increasingly hard to detect PS.
+If LS becomes as large as the PS, this will cause Type 1 error because it becomes increasingly hard to detect PS.

 If PS goes close to LS, this will cause Type 2 error because it would become increasingly hard to detect the LS now.